SDPR

 Cavin-2 or Serum deprivation-response protein (SDPR) is a protein that in humans is encoded by the SDPR gene.
 Cavin-2 is highly expressed in a variety of human endothelial cells.

-This gene encodes a calcium-independent phospholipid-binding protein whose expression increases in serum-starved cells.
+This gene has a calcium-independent phospholipid-binding protein whose expression increases in serum-starved cells.
 This protein has also been shown to be a substrate for protein kinase C (PKC) phosphorylation.

 Function

 Cavin-2 is required for blood vessel formation (angiogenesis) in humans and zebrafish and required also for the endothelial cell proliferation, migration and invasion in humans.
 Cavin-2 plays an important role in endothelial cell maintenance by regulating eNOS activity.
 Cavin-2 controls the generation of nitric oxide (NO) in human endothelial cells by controlling the activity and stability of the protein endothelial nitric-oxide synthase (eNOS).

 Secretion

 Cavin-2 is highly secreted from human endothelial cells (HUVEC), they are secreted through endothelial microparticles (EMPs) but not exosomes and is required for EMP biogenesis.